-Vietnam still has a lot to achieve with regards to internet accessibility and download speeds, but keeping in touch with friends and family back home is relatively easy and inexpensive.
+Vietnam still has a lot to achieve with regard to internet accessibility and download speeds, but keeping in touch with friends and family back home is still relatively easy and inexpensive.
 International calls are cheap, Vietnam has a great postal service and the internet is generally easily accessible.

 Internet in Vietnam

-It is simple enough to get internet access in Vietnam either through a service provider, at a post office or at an internet café.
+It is simple enough to get internet access in Vietnam either through a service provider, at a WiFi hotspot or at an internet cafe.

 The Vietnamese government is still wary of the free flow of information and certain topics or sites are firewalled from time to time.
 But government censorship has eased in recent years and the expat population within Vietnam remains largely unaffected by these restrictions.